-Full Fee Remission is available to students eligible for ESFA funding, enrolling on an ESFA funded qualification and belonging to any of the following categories:
+Full Fee Remission is available to students eligible for ESFA AEB funding, enrolling on an ESFA AEB funded qualification and belonging to any of the following categories:

-- Students aged 19-23 at the start of their course studying provision up to and including Level 1 to support progression to a first full Level 2 qualification through classroom learning. - Students aged 19-23 at the start of their course studying their first full Level 2 qualification. - Students aged 19-23 at the start of their course studying their first full Level 3 qualification. - Students studying GCSE English or Maths where they do not currently have these qualifications at A to C / 9 to 4 - Students studying Functional Skills English or Maths from entry to Level 2 who have not previously obtained a GCSE grade A to C / 9 to 4 in English and Maths. - Students aged 19 to 23 at the start of their course studying a learning aim up to and including Level 2 who already have a Full Level 2 qualification and who are: - in receipt of Job Seekers Allowance (JSA), including those receiving National Insurance Credits only - in receipt of Employment and Support Allowance (ESA) in the Work Related Activity Group (WRAG) - are released on temporary licence and studying outside a prison environment and not funded by the Ministry of Justice - receiving Universal Credit and earning either less than 16 times the appropriate age-related rate of the national minimum wage / national living wage a week, or £338 a month (individual claims), or £541 a month (household claims) and are determined by Job Centre Plus (JCP) as being in the All Work Related Requirements Group, or Work Preparation Groups or Work Focused Group.
+- Students aged 19-23 at the start of their course studying provision up to and including Level 1 to support progression to a first full Level 2 qualification through classroom learning.
+Students in this category who do not intend to progress to a first full Level 2 will be liable for fees. - Students aged 19-23 at the start of their course studying their first full Level 2 qualification. - Students aged 19-23 at the start of their course studying their first full Level 3 qualification. - Students aged 19 and over at the start of their course, who do not currently hold a full Level 3 qualification, studying a Level 3 qualification that is part of the National Skills Fund adult offer. - Students studying GCSE English or Maths where they do not currently have these qualifications at A to C / 9 to 4 - Students studying Functional Skills English or Maths from entry to Level 2 who have not previously obtained a GCSE grade A to C / 9 to 4 in English and Maths. - Students aged 19 to 23 at the start of their course studying a local flexibility learning aim at Level 2, who already have a Full Level 2 qualification or above and who are: - in receipt of Job Seekers Allowance (JSA), including those receiving National Insurance Credits only - in receipt of Employment and Support Allowance (ESA) - are released on temporary licence and studying outside a prison environment and not funded by the Ministry of Justice - receiving Universal Credit and their take-home pay as recorded on their Universal Credit statement (disregarding Universal Credit payments and other benefits) is less than £345 a month (individual claims), or £552 a month (joint benefit claim with partner)